Emerging Areas in Chemotherapy, Hormone Therapy and Other Drug Therapies

 Immunotherapy drugs for breast cancer haven’t shown results as strong as for other cancers.
-However, they may be effective in treating some breast cancers.
+However, some immunotherapy drugs may be helpful in treating some breast cancers.

 Many types of immunotherapy drugs are under study.

 Atezolizumab (Tecentriq) in the neoadjuvant setting

 The checkpoint inhibitor immunotherapy drugs atezolizumab and pembrolizumab are under study for use in neoadjuvant therapy (given before surgery).

 Vaccines are a type of immunotherapy.
 Like vaccines that protect against the flu or measles, cancer vaccines are designed to build up the body’s immunity against disease.

 Tyrosine-kinase inhibitors are drugs that target enzymes important for cell functions (called tyrosine-kinase enzymes).
 These drugs can block tyrosine-kinase enzymes at many points along the cancer growth pathway.

 Tyrosine-kinase inhibitors include tucatinib (Tukysa) and lapatinib (Tykerb), which are FDA-approved for the treatment of HER2-positive metastatic breast cancer, and neratinib (Nerlynx), which is FDA-approved for the treatment of HER2-positive early and metastatic breast cancer.

 Circulating tumor cells and circulating tumor DNA (liquid biopsies) and prognosis